-The use of many of these functions is demonstrated in sample Excel (XLS) files that are installed in the Samples folder in the Alp program folder.
-The return code (short data type) for all these functions is zero on successful execution, and -1 on failure.
-Where a value has a '' prefix, it indicates that it is a value modified by the function providing an output.
+The use of many of these functions is demonstrated in sample Excel (XLSX) files that are installed in the Samples folder in the Alp program folder.
+Unless otherwise stated, the functions usually return a "short" (integer) which is zero on successful execution, and -1 on failure.
+Where a function argument (in the brackets following the function name) has a '\' prefix, it indicates that it is a value modified by the function providing an output.